aather/abyss/README.md

 **env.pl** file sets up environment variables for all abyss agents.
 ```
- - **carbon_server:**   	Agents ships metrics to graphite server on this host.
+ carbon_server   	Agents ships metrics to graphite server on this host.
 Default locahost.
 Y
- - **carbon_port:**     	Agent sends request to this Port number where carbon server is listening.
+ carbon_port     	Agent sends request to this Port number where carbon server is listening.
 Default: 7405
- - **grafana_port:**		Port where grafana server is listening.
+ grafana_port		Port where grafana server is listening.
 Default: http://hostname:7410/
- - **host:**            	Sets hostname or Amazon cloud instance id: i-c3a4e33d.
+ host            	Sets hostname or Amazon cloud instance id: i-c3a4e33d.
 Metrics are stored under this hostname
- - **server:**          	Sets Server name or Application cluster name, used by graphite server for storing metrics.
+ server          	Sets Server name or Application cluster name, used by graphite server for storing metrics.
- - **interval:**        	Sets metrics collection granularity.
+ interval        	Sets metrics collection granularity.
 Default: 5 seconds
- - **iterations:**		Applies to benchmark agents.
+ iterations		Applies to benchmark agents.
 Sets number of benchmark iterations to perform.
 Default: 10
- - **peer:**            	Applies to Net benchmark
+ peer            	Applies to Net benchmark
 ```

 ## Abyss Benchmark Agents